 What is your schedule?

-I book repairs Tuesday-Friday starting at 10:00 am.
+I book repairs Tuesday-Friday usually starting at 10:30 am.
 I don’t schedule repairs after 5:00 pm, and I rarely schedule weekend service calls.
 I’m usually booked out 6 weeks, often longer.
 Starting in November as the holidays approach, I get booked out 8 weeks or more.
 When I get booked out too far, I stop taking appointments for service calls.

 What is your service area?

 I try to keep service calls limited to the locations circled within in the map below.
 I occasionally travel outside this area.
 Due to time constraints I try to limit travel time to a maximum of 45 minutes one way.

 What will it cost to repair (insert problem here)?

 I really can’t give an accurate estimate for a repair unless I see your game.
 There are too many unknowns.
 A non-working flipper could be a simple mechanical issue, it could be a complicated issue involving circuit board repair.
 Please contact me for information on service call rates and repair information.

 I charge a flat rate for a service call, then handle what actually needs to be fixed on a case by case basis.
 I don’t show up and start charging an hourly rate.
 I’ll give you a cost for parts and the repair before I embark on something expensive, no surprises.
 Parts are additional, sales tax applies if you live in Kansas.